lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 # Install Node.js of latest major version 22
 # Notice that, we will just use the LTS version of Node.js
-# In fnm, they will be tagged with version code like `Iron` for Node.js 20 LTS
+# In fnm, they will be tagged with version code, like `Iron` for Node.js 20 LTS
 fnm i 22

 # It's recommended to upgrade npm to >= 10.9.3
 # Node.js 20+
 npm i npm@latest -g
 # Node.js 18
-# npm i npm@^10.9.3 -g
+npm i npm@^10.9.3 -g
-# Node.js < 18
-# Use bundled npm
+# Node.js < 18, use the bundled npm

 # Install useful global node package
-npm i @antfu/ni @antfu/nip @sxzz/create taze czg -g
+npm i @antfu/ni @antfu/nip @sxzz/create czg esbuild taze -g
 # If you are using Node.js < 18, you can just install @antfu/ni and czg as they do not strongly relied on Node.js version
 # npm i @antfu/ni czg -g

 # Install my personal preferences
 npm i starship-butler -g
-# Requires admin permission to setting up the whole system
-sudo butler set-sys -f
+butler cfsys -f
 ```

 </details>